Dermatology

 Below you'll find lists of our key staff at the Division of Dermatology, including physician, nursing and social work staff.

-Dr. Rebecca Levy: Staff Physician, SickKids, Assistant Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Dermato-Oncology and laser treatments.
+Dr. Rebecca Levy: Staff Physician, SickKids, Paediatric Dermatology Fellowship Director; Assistant Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Onco-dermatology and laser treatments.

-Dr. Alexandra Pennal: Staff Physician, SickKids, Assistant Professor of Pediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Atopic Dermatitis.
+Dr. Alexandra Pennal: Staff Physician, SickKids, Assistant Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Atopic Dermatitis (eMAP).

-Dr. Cathryn Sibbald: Staff Physician, SickKids, Assistant Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Morphea, Alopecia and laser treatments.
+Dr. Cathryn Sibbald: Staff Physician, SickKids, Associate Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Morphea, Alopecia, Hidradenitis Suppurutiva and laser treatments.

 - Michelle Lee, RN: RN Coordinator for EB, Morphea and CTCL Clinics